-After the scorching temperatures of 2018 in total contrast this year’s summer was a wet and windy one.
-Soft ground makes life easier when you’re hammering in stakes and course markers, but that’s the only advantage.
+After the scorching temperatures of 2018 in total contrast, this year’s summer was a wet and windy one.
+The soft ground makes life easier when you’re hammering in stakes and course markers, but that’s the only advantage.
 Periods of heavy and prolonged rainfall left many venues soggy, at best.
-We were lucky that over the season only a handful of events had to be rearranged; but for the charity organisers affected it was a hard decision to take, especially when so much time and effort has gone into the planning, and supporters have been fundraising towards a particular date.
+We were lucky that over the season only a handful of events had to be rearranged; but for the charity, organisers affected it was a hard decision to take, especially when so much time and effort has gone into the planning, and supporters have been fundraising towards a particular date.

 So the summer’s behind us, but we don’t go completely into hibernation over the winter.
 This month marks the start of something new for the Extreme Adventure team with the launch of our new event package, Frosty 5k.
 This winter-themed fun run is providing event organisers with an alternative option to the Santa Run, and an opportunity to capitalise on the post-Christmas enthusiasm to get fit.
 Events are scheduled from late November to March.